x11vnc/vscode-desktop/README.md

 For the best experience, use [VNC Viewer](http://realvnc.com/download/viewer) to connect to Docker image with the port and password displayed in the terminal output, which supports the full-screen mode.
 If you don't have the VNC viewer, you can also use the full-screen mode in a web browser.

-When using a web browser, we recommend *Google Chrome* or *Chromium browser*, which have the same user interface.
+When using a web browser, we recommend *Google Chrome*, *Chromium browser*, or *Microsoft Edge*, which has similar user interfaces.
 On Windows or Linux, you can enter full-screen mode by selecting the menu `View --> "Full Screen"` Alternatively, open the Chrome menu (the three vertical dots at the top right) and select the square to the far right of the Zoom buttons (the "+" and "-" buttons).
 To exit the full-screen mode, press the `F11` key.
 On Mac, it behaves similarly except that the menu item is named `Enter Full Screen` instead of `Full Screen`, and the keyboard shortcut is `Ctrl-Cmd-f` instead of `F11`.
 You can also click on the green circle at the top-left corner of *Google Chrome* to enter and exit the full-screen mode.
 Note that in the full-screen mode, you need to disable `Always Show Toolbar in Full Screen` under the `View` menu of `Google Chrome`, and you can reveal the menu and the toolbar by sliding your mouse to the top of the display.

 Alternatively, you can also use the "native" browsers on different platforms.
 - On Windows, you can use the native browser *Microsoft Edge*.
 Toggle on and off the full-screen mode by pressing Win+Shift+Enter (hold down the Windows and Shift keys and press Enter).